Events Calendar

 Full Members are invited to send up to 3 representatives to attend the event in-person, and Associate Members are invited to send 1 representative to attend in-person.
 Each member institution may register 2 additional participants for remote attendance.
 Members may also allocate their in-person spaces to an online ticket if required, as long as the total number of attendees doesn't exceed 5 for Full Members or 3 for Associate Members.
 Alternatively, members may opt for fully remote participation with the same attendance limits.

-Non-members are welcome to send one representative for Day 1 only, with in-person attendance being the only option available for non-members.
+Non-members are welcome to send one representative for Day 1 only.
+Please note that in-person attendance is the only option available for non-members.
+Registration for non-members is now open, please book your seat via this form.

 Registration will close on 15th May.